Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Motivation

 \section{Motivation}

-Graph neural networks (GNNs) have become a cornerstone of deep learning in relational data.
-They have recently been generalized to temporal GNNs (TGNNs) that capture patterns in time series data on \emph{temporal graphs}, where edges carry timestamps.
-Such temporal graphs are often categorized into two different types: In \emph{discrete-time temporal graphs} (DTTGs), edges carry coarse-grained timestamps, e.g.~yearly snapshots with many edges having identical timestamps.
-Such temporal graphs can naturally be represented as sequences of static snapshot, where each snapshot includes all edges occurring at a given timestamp.
-The resulting sequence of snapshots naturally lends itself to a generalization of static network analysis or graph learning techniques, as each individual snapshot can be interpreted as a static graph.
+Graph neural networks (GNNs) are a cornerstone of deep learning in relational data.
+They recently were generalized to temporal GNNs (TGNNs) that capture patterns in time series data on \emph{temporal graphs}, with time-stamped edges.

+Such temporal graphs can be categorized into two types: In discrete-time temporal graphs (DTTGs), edges carry coarse-grained timestamps and can naturally be represented as sequences of static snapshots, lending themselves to generalizations of static graph learning.
 In contrast, in \emph{continuous-time temporal graphs} edges carry high-resolution, possibly unique timestamps.
-This implies that snapshot graphs are very sparse, which requires (i) a coarse-graining of time that --however-- destroys important temporal information, or (ii) learning techniques able to utilize full temporal information.
+Hence snapshot graphs are very sparse, which requires (i) a coarse-graining of time that destroys temporal information, or (ii) learning techniques able to fully utilize it.

-To address end-to-end learning tasks in such temporal graphs, different TGNN architectures have been proposed, which --depending on the architecture-- capture different patterns in temporal graphs.
-Examples include the evolution of node embeddings in consecutive snapshots for discrete-time temporal graphs, or temporal activation patterns of edges in continuous-time temporal graphs \cite{longa2023graphneuralnetworkstemporal}.
-An important additional characteristic of temporal graphs is how the directed \emph{arrow of time} influences their \emph{causal topology}, i.e., which nodes can possibly influence each other causally via time-respecting paths.
-As an example, consider a temporal graph with two edges connecting \emph{Alice} to \emph{Bob} at timestamp $t$ and \emph{Bob} to \emph{Carol} at timestamp $t'$.
-If~$t<t'$, Alice may possibly causally influence Carol via Bob (but does not necessarily do so).
-Conversely, if~$t' < t$, then a causal influence from Alice to Carol is impossible because it would have to propagate backwards in time.
-To prevent a wrong interpretation of the term \emph{causal} in the context of our work, we stress that the correct temporal order of edges is a necessary but not a sufficient condition for causal influence.
-Hence, considering the arrow of time (and thus the temporal ordering of events) is an important precondition that enables causality-aware machine learning in temporal graph data.
+To address end-to-end learning tasks in temporal graphs, several TGNN architectures were proposed, which capture different patterns.
+Examples include the evolution of node embeddings in consecutive snapshots for discrete-time temporal graphs, or temporal edge activation patterns in continuous-time temporal graphs \citep{longa2023graphneuralnetworkstemporal}.
+An important additional characteristic of temporal graphs is how the directed \emph{arrow of time} influences which nodes can possibly \emph{causally} influence each other via time-respecting paths.
+As example, consider a temporal graph with two edges connecting \emph{Alice} to \emph{Bob} at timestamp $t$ and \emph{Bob} to \emph{Carol} at timestamp $t'$.
+If~$t<t'$, Alice can possibly causally influence Carol via Bob.
+Conversely, if~$t'<t$, a causal influence from Alice to Carol is impossible because it would propagate backwards in time.
+To prevent wrong interpretations of the term \emph{causal} in our work, we stress that the correct temporal order of edges is a \emph{necessary} but not \emph{sufficient} condition for causal influence.